gourishchouhan/Ecommerce-Follow-Along/README.md

   - Configured an Express server.
   - Connected the server to MongoDB using Mongoose.
   - Implemented basic error handling for better debugging.

+## Milestone 4: User Model, Controller, and File Uploads

+### Features Implemented:
+- Created a User model using Mongoose
+- Developed a User Controller for user registration and retrieval
+- Configured Multer to handle file uploads
+- Set up API routes for user-related operations

+### API Endpoints:
+1. **POST /api/users/register** - Register a new user (with profile picture)
+2. **GET /api/users/:id** - Get user details by ID